mikedidomizio/todo-react/README.md

 todo app written with React, forked from [here](https://github.com/mdn/todo-react).

-This fork includes visual regression testing using [Cypress](https://www.cypress.io/) and integrations with [Percy](https://percy.io/) and [Applitools](https://applitools.com) which are visual regression tools.
+This fork includes visual regression testing using [Cypress](https://www.cypress.io/) / [Nightwatch](https://nightwatchjs.org/) and integrations with [Percy](https://percy.io/) and [Applitools](https://applitools.com) which are tools that provide visual regression testing.

 Creating a pull request in GitHub will run jobs to test and push to these tools.
 Requires both an `APPLITOOLS_API_KEY` and `PERCY_TOKEN` otherwise the build will fail.